Friday, 3 October 2025

 As Navaratri, the celebration of the glories of the Divine Mother, approaches, I would like to write a bit about a famous Puranic legend connected with Her.
 This is the story of Sati and the creation of the 'Shakti peethas' (sacred sites associated with Her as Shakti; in Sanskrit, the word 'shakti' means 'power' and the Mother as Shakti embodies Divine Power).

-The reason I feel like writing about this topic currently is that I recently received an email (due to being on the mailing list of a spiritual organisation that I respect - different from that of my Guru) that suggested performing worship of a particular form of the Mother that is associated with these Shakti peethas.
-This was recommended due to the upcoming sacred period of Navaratri (I will not describe the exact details of this sadhana here as, although it is very much a 'right hand' sadhana, it associated with the tradition of Tantra and may be prone to misunderstanding.
-I may write another post on this sadhana later).
+This was recommended due to the upcoming sacred period of Navaratri (and I have decided to perform this sadhana, and some additional related ones, but will not describe the exact details here— this is because, although it is very much a 'right hand' sadhana, it associated with the tradition of Tantra and may be prone to misunderstanding.
+I may write another post on this subject later).

-So let us begin the legend of the Shakti peethas, how these were formed and the reason for their great significance and importance in worshipping the Mother over many centuries up to the present day.
+So let us study the legend of the Shakti peethas, how these were formed and the reason for their great significance and importance in worshipping the Mother over many centuries up to the present day.

 Once upon a time, Lord Shiva and His eternal Consort and Power, Mother Shakti, were in a state of separation (externally that is of course; no separation was ever possible internally).
-The Mother was in an unmanifested state (without form) at this time, and Shiva retreated to His home in the snowy peak of Mount Kailas and spent all His time absorbed in meditation.
+The Mother was in an unmanifested state (without form) at this time, and Shiva retreated to His home at the snowy peak of Mount Kailas and spent all His time absorbed in meditation.

 Over time, a state of great imbalance and negativity manifested in the universe.
 To correct this and restore a healthy balance, it was deemed necessary for the Divine Mother to take on a physical avatar and unite with Shiva.
 In order to achieve this purpose, the Divine Mother was born as the daughter of a celestial being called 'Daksha'.
 He was the son of Brahma, the creative aspect of the Divine, and held an important position (known as 'Prajapati' in Sanskrit) within the material realms assisting his father in creation.